ibrahim-h4538/Bank_Account/README.md

 # How to use:
 Follow these steps to use the Bank of Python program:

-1) Clone the Repository
+1) Clone the Repository:
 Clone this repository to your local machine using the following command:

-Terminal
 "git clone https://github.com/ibrahim-h4538/Bank_Account.git"

-2) Navigate to the Project Directory
+2) Navigate to the Project Directory.
-Change your working directory to the project folder Wherever you have saved the project, locate it in your terminal.
+Change your working directory to the project folder.
+Wherever you have saved the project, locate it in your terminal.